halynabondar/FoodOrderApp/README.md

 - 🔄 Context API for state management

 ## 🛠️ Tech Stack
-- React, Context API, useReducer, custom hooks, CSS (or Tailwind).
+- React, Context API, useReducer, custom hooks, CSS.

 ## 🏗️ How to Run the Project